FAQ about your visit and the Coronavirus (COVID-19)

 Hotels and tourist apartments: what services and infrastructure can I use?

 Common areas, swimming pools and gyms... etc., will be limited to 75% of capacity, and could have some specific rules in place to allow distancing, limit time of use and ensure the hygiene of communal facilities.
-Contact the accommodation booked.

-In restaurants there will be rules to protect you and the food, try to follow the instructions of the staff serving you.
+In restaurants there will be rules to protect both clients and the food; follow the instructions of the staff serving you.
 You can sit with your family or even with friends (up to a maximum of 25 people at group tables) with prior reservation.

 Can I take sightseeing tours and excursions?

 Mallorca’s main tourist resources are open to the public and can be visited.
 For specific information on schedules and conditions, access the website.
 It is recommended that you book in advance and pay by card or mobile applications.

-If you are going on a guided tour, follow their instructions and preventive measures both indoors and outdoors, even if you are using a means of transport.
+If you are going on a guided tour, avoid shaking hands, follow their instructions and preventive measures both indoors and outdoors, even if you are using a means of transport.
 It is recommended that you avoid crowded places.
 Keep always a minimum distance of 1.5 m from other people.
 Groups of a maximum of 30 participants.

 Can I play sports outdoors or at swimming facilities?